azsdk/azsdk-docs/05-Alerting-and-Monitoring/Readme.md

 **4) Resource Security (RS-2):** This blade shows the resources on your subscriptions that are failing for baseline controls.
 This blade has a tile and a list.

-- Tile: This shows the number of unique resource types that have at least one baseline security control failure on your subscription(s).
+- Tile: The below shows the number of unique resource types that have at least one baseline security control failure on your subscription(s).
 	``` AIQL
 	AzSDK_CL
 	| where TimeGenerated >ago(3d)